pramsey/pramsey.github.io/_posts/2020-04-17-developer-life.md

 ![INDEXING!]({{ site.images }}/2020/indexing.gif)

 During a query (for those functions where it makes sense) if we see the same object twice in a row, we build an index on the edges of that object and keep the index in memory, for the life of the query.
+This gives us O(log(n)) performance for intersects, point-in-polygon, and so on.
 For joins in particular, this pattern of "seeing the same big thing multiple times" is very common.

 This one small trick is one reason PostGIS is so much faster than "the leading brands".

 However, in order to "see the same object twice" we have to, for each function call in the query, retrieve the whole object, in order to compare it against the one we are holding in memory, to **see if it is the same**.

 Here we run into an issue with our back-end.

 PostgreSQL deals with large objects by (a) compressing them and (b) cutting the compressed object into slices and storing them in a side table.
 This all happens in the background, and is why you can store 1GB objects transparently in a database that has only an 8KB page size.

 It's quite computationally expensive, though.
 So much so that I found that simply bypassing the compression part of this feature [could provide 5x performance gains](http://blog.cleverelephant.ca/2018/09/postgis-external-storage.html) on our spatial join workload.